 On March 10, 2020, the Company commenced a new at-the-market continuous equity offering program (the "ATM Program") through which the Company may, from time to time, issue and sell shares of its common stock and shares of its 6.75% Series A Cumulative Redeemable Perpetual Preferred Stock (the "Series A Preferred Stock") having an aggregate offering price of up to \$300.0 million, to or through its sales agents and, with respect to shares of its common stock, may enter into separate forward sales agreements to or through the forward purchaser.
-Upon commencing the ATM Program, the Company simultaneously terminated the 2018 ATM Program.
+During the year ended December 31, 2023, the Company did not issue any shares of common stock under the ATM Program.
 During the years ended December 31, 2022 and 2021, the Company issued and sold 475,074 and 3,801,731 shares of common stock at a weighted average price of \$15.21 and \$13.87 per share under the ATM Program, receiving net proceeds, after offering costs and commissions, of \$7.1 million and \$51.7 million, respectively.
-During the years ended December 31, 2022 and 2021, the Company did not issue any shares of the Series A Preferred Stock under the ATM Program.
-During the year ended December 31, 2020, the Company issued and sold 713,418 shares of the Series A Preferred Stock at a weighted average price of \$22.88 per share (inclusive of accrued dividends) under the ATM Program, receiving net proceeds, after offering costs and commissions, of \$16.1 million.
+During the years ended December 31, 2023, 2022, and 2021, the Company did not issue any shares of the Series A Preferred Stock under the ATM Program.